-President’s Challenge - A Capital Day (maximum size 1m x 1m)
+President’s Challenge – It’s a Bug’s Life (maximum size 1m x 1m)

 Small Bed Quilt made by one person (under 1.6m wide)

 Large Bed Quilt made by one person (over 1.6m wide, maximum 2.4m square)

 Group Quilt made by 2 or more people (maximum 2.4m square)

 Block of the Month Quilt assembled by one person (maximum 2.4m square)